Hybrid operating room: Biopsy

 Small lung nodules identified on a thorax CT need to be examined for malignancy, thus a small portion of sample tissue is taken out in a needle procedure.
-The needle is advanced through the bronchial tree, or trans-thoracically, towards the position of the nodule.
-To make sure tissue is captured from the nodule as opposed to accidentally taking healthy lung tissue, imaging modalities such as mobile C-Arms, ultrasound, or bronchoscopes are used.
+The needle is advanced through the bronchial tree, or trans-thoracically, toward the position of the nodule.
+To make sure tissue is captured from the nodule as opposed to accidentally taking healthy lung tissue, imaging modalities such as mobile C-arms, ultrasound, or bronchoscopes are used.
 The yield rate of biopsies in small nodules is reported to be between 33 and 50% in tumors smaller than 3 cm.

 To increase the yield rate, advanced interventional imaging with angiographic C-arms has proven to be beneficial.
 The advantage of intra-procedural imaging is that the patient and the diaphragm are in exactly the same position during 2D/3D imaging and the actual biopsy.
 Hence the accuracy is usually much higher than using pre-operative data.

 Rotational angiography visualizes the bronchial tree in 3D during the procedure.
-The air thereby serves as a ‘natural’ contrast agent, thus the nodules are well visible.
+The air thereby serves as a 'natural' contrast agent, thus the nodules are well visible.
 On this 3D image, using dedicated software, the nodules can be marked, along with a planned needle path for the biopsy (endobronchially or trans-thoracically).
 These images can then be overlaid on live fluoroscopy.
-This gives the pulmonologist improved guidance towards the nodules.
+This gives the pulmonologist improved guidance toward the nodules.
 Yield rates of 90% in nodules of 1–2 cm, and 100% in nodules > 2 cm have been reported with this approach.